legaultmarc/genepa-rs/README.md

 on the Python side and bind them to getters and setters on the Rust API.
 Then, simply inherting from ``geneparse.Variant`` would take care of the currently unimplemented methods.

+# Benchmarks

+Now that there is a draft Plink reader implementation, I have done some benchmarking.
+I read a Plink binary file and printed the variants as well as the computed MAF.

+The BED file was 2.7GB containing 1,705,969 variants and 6,399 individuals.

+The Rust implementation took 6m42.094s for this task when creating the bim index and 6m31.473s when repeating the task after creating the index.

+The Python implementation took 12m55.804s (an almost 2x speedup).

 # How to run it

 For now, this is very hackish.
 You need to manually compile the library using